 Work placement are extremely important in the « health engineering » curriculum since they are closely linked to the future jobs.
 The work placements done during the degree help students choose their future direction by testing fields that coud be of interest to them.
-They are also often an opportunity to do a work placement abroad to improve a foreign language skills.
+They are also often an opportunity to do a work placement abroad to improve foreign languages skills.
 The longer work placements done during the master and the one done in M2 in particular, quite often lead to jobs: the M2 work placement is sometimes a real “trial period” in the company.
 This is particularly obvious in the case of apprenticeship training.

 See also “apprenticeship”